suhacker1/zotero-reorg/README.md

 USE AT YOUR OWN RISK.

+## Generating Research Collections

-I used Claude to actually generate research collections for me.
+I used Claude with the Zotero MCP to actually generate research collections for me (I was bad at being consistent about tagging and organizing).
+I included portions of the prompts in `prompts.md`.

 ## Requirements